Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Introduction: The need for general methods

-However, there are still many aspects in opinion dynamics that have been introduced only in occasional models and where community efforts are very much needed \cite{Sobkowicz2020}.
-And most models tend to be comparable with similar implementations only.
-There is a lack of translation between different types.
+However, despite the wealth of knowledge already gathered, there are still many aspects of opinion dynamics that require greater attention.
+Community efforts are necessary to fill gaps in research and promote progress in the field \cite{Sobkowicz2020}.
+Currently, most models are only comparable to similar implementations, with a lack of translation between different types.
 While attempts to propose general frameworks and universal formulas do exist \cite{martins12b,Boettcher2017,Galam2020}, they are, so far, isolated efforts.
-If we want to move further, we need to understand how different types of models relate to each other \cite{martins13c}.
-And we need ways to automatically add new effects and assumptions to our models.
-For example, we know we must incorporate aspects that allow polarization to persist even outside echo-chambers.
-That can happen due to several factors, such as confirmation biases or limitations to the processing of complex information \cite{Haghtalab2021}.
-Decisions and behavioral aspects can be crucial in opinions \cite{KowalskaPyzalska2014,MuellerHansen2017}.
-To include those, we might need ways to model aspects of the mental models of the agents.
-That is, how they see the world, the assumptions they make about the opinions of their neighbors, and how they incorporate that information in their own views.
-One way to do that is to use Bayesian-inspired models \cite{martins12b}.
+To achieve greater understanding, we need to explore how different models relate to each other \cite{martins13c} and develop methods to incorporate new effects and assumptions.

+To gain a deeper understanding of the spread of polarization and extremism, we must also consider actions, not just opinions.
+Incorporating decision-making and behavioral aspects is crucial in modeling opinions \cite{KowalskaPyzalska2014,MuellerHansen2017}, as it allows for a more accurate depiction of how individuals perceive and react to complex information \cite{Haghtalab2021}.
+One promising avenue of exploration is the use of Bayesian-inspired models \cite{martins12b}.